andrepxx/location-visualizer/README.md

 If you use *location-visualizer* v1.8.0 or newer, map tiles are stored in a binary database that consists of two files, normally residing under `data/tile.bin` and `data/tile.idx`, respectively.
 These two files always belong together, so backup, restore, delete, ... them always together.
 You can export the contents of the tile database to an archive using the `export-tiles` command, and import tiles from an archive into the database using the `import-tiles` command.

-Note that the tile database has no garbage collection mechanism yet, to reclaim storage occupied by outdated (unreferenced) images.
-Until this is implemented, you can export the tile data to an archive, delete the database, then reimport the tile data from the archive.
-The export will not contain unreferenced images.
+To reclaim storage occupied by outdated (unreferenced) images, you can run the `cleanup-tiles` command.

 ## Uploading geo data